-Welcome Home Every student at Sir Thomas Wharton Academy is a member of a school house.
+Welcome Every student at Sir Thomas Wharton Academy is a member of a school house.

 The four houses - Brodsworth, Chatsworth, Cusworth and Wentworth - are named after stately homes within our local area.
 Each house has its own badge, colour and set of values.
-All four houses contain students from Years 7 to 11, uniquely enabling different year groups to come together.
-Members of staff are also placed in a house (usually the same one as their tutor group), embodying the house spirit fully in the academies ethos.
+All four houses contain students from Year 7 to 13, uniquely enabling different year groups to come together and compete in healthy competition, whilst also developing a sense of house identity.
+Students remain in their allocated house each year, with siblings being placed in the same house.
+Staff members are also placed in the same house as their tutor group, embodying the house spirit fully in the academy's ethos.
 Under the guidance of a head of house, each house takes part in assemblies and extracurricular events across the academic year.
 The overall aim of the house system is to provide students with the opportunity to align themselves with a house and develop a sense of pride and cohesion with all other team members.
 As students and staff are split evenly between the four houses, they will work closely with students from other years and a range of staff in order to gain house points that will not only benefit them personally but also their house.
-House points will be available through house activities and competitions as well as in all taught lessons and around the academy on a daily basis.
+House points will be available through house activities and competitions and around the academy on a daily basis.
 Linked closely with Character Education, the house system is designed to help students develop aspects of their character that will help them in their learning and personal development as well as all other parts of their daily life, both now and well into the future.
 These include teamwork, determination, working together, resilience, pride, creativity, and leadership.
-Resilience, Investment, Determination and Empathy are all areas through which students can achieve house points throughout the school day.
-Students will also be expected to work towards their PLEDGES each week, which are designed to encourage students to go "above and beyond" in order to develop their skills, expand their life experiences and contribute to the academy community and wider society.
-Students will be awarded 25, 50 and 75 house points for the completion of bronze, silver, and gold awards.
-Finally, students can take part in a range of house activities on offer.
-These will take place at lunchtimes and after school, and involve a wide range of subjects and skills.
-Just participating will allow students to gain house points but competing and winning will bring even more.
-Miss L Gerrard House System Coordinator